upadesh/quicksand/wp-content/themes/quicksand/readme.txt

 Quicksand theme uses:
 * FontAwesome (http://fontawesome.io) licensed under the SIL OFL 1.1 (http://scripts.sil.org/OFL)
 * Bootstrap (http://getbootstrap.com/) licensed under MIT license (https://github.com/twbs/bootstrap/blob/master/LICENSE)
+* Flexslider (http://flexslider.woothemes.com/) licensed under GPLv2 (http://www.gnu.org/licenses/gpl-2.0.html)
+* Lightgallery (https://sachinchoolur.github.io/lightGallery/) licensed under GNU AGPLv3 (https://github.com/twbs/bootstrap/blob/master/LICENSE)

 /*========= Description =========*/

-Quicksand is a simple, flat and responsive based on the standard theme TwentySixteen.
+Quicksand is a clean, flexible and responsive based on the standard theme TwentySixteen.
 Use the Theme Options inside your Customizer to modify the theme for your needs.
 Its responsive design is based on Bootstrap 4, so your page will always look fine on any device.
-The theme also comes with social icon integration, using the fantastic fonts of font-awesome.
+Quicksand also comes with a social icon integration, using the fantastic fonts of font-awesome.
+You are able to use Google-Fonts, galleries can be displayed by the fantastic Plugin Lightgallery & if you feel to use a slider on your frontpage, no worries, Flexslider is integrated.
 For the nerds of you, there are also sass-files and a grunt-file included.

 /*========= Installation =========*/